salahmed-ctrlz/NetworkInformationReport/README.md

 - **Permissions**: Ensure that you have the necessary permissions to execute PowerShell scripts on your system.
 You may need to adjust the execution policy using the `Set-ExecutionPolicy` command.
 - **Internet Connection**: Some sections of the report, such as DNS resolution test and traceroute, require an active internet connection to fetch data.

 That's it!
 By following these steps, you can easily generate a comprehensive network information report using PowerShell.
-Let me know if you need further assistance!